fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 ## Designing Engineering Teams

 ### Just hire great engineers
-* You can't just hire great engineer
+* You can't just hire great engineers
 * Engineers have different kinds of backgrounds, a traditional CS background, bootcamp, languages

+### The Venn diagram of You and them
+* People want to work with people who are exactly like them, but if there's a 100% overlap between YOU and THEM, then one of you is redundant
+* The best candidates are people are have some overlap with you but bring a lot to the team from their non-overlaps